eugene100hickey/coursera-getting-cleaning-data/CodeBook.md

 ==============================================================

-## Original Data:
+## Original Data

 There original data comes from the smartphone accelerometer and gyroscope 3-axial raw signals, which have been processed using various signal processing techniques to measurement vector consisting of 561 features.
 For detailed description of the original dataset, please see `features_info.txt` in the zipped dataset file.